pypes-dev/agents/brainstorming.md

 - macros to build types from inputs / action state
 - pattern matching on json schema types and resource docker image
 - toml config

+ideas

+- more of a nx style ui / cli so that you can pypes add @dev/lsp or something